International reactions to the 2024 Venezuelan presidential election: Brazil

 President of Brazil Luiz Inácio Lula da Silva announced that he would not recognize the re-election of Nicolás Maduro in Venezuela until the United Nations (UN) and the Carter Center carry out investigations into the allegations made by the Venezuelan opposition.
 The Brazilian government added that "[Brazil] is closely monitoring the counting process and [Brazil] awaits the publication by the national electoral council (CNE) of data broken down by polling stations, an essential step towards transparency, credibility and legitimacy".

 The Brazilian Ministry of Foreign Affairs said detailed tallies were "essential for the transparency, credibility and legitimacy" of the results and praised the "peaceful nature" of the election.
 Lula called the controversy a "normal" process and urged for the dispute to be settled through legal means, but asked for the release of the total vote tally.

 Bolivia

 President of Bolivia Luis Arce congratulated Nicolás Maduro on his electoral victory, stating that "We want to ratify our will to continue strengthening our ties of friendship, cooperation and solidarity with the Bolivarian Republic of Venezuela."
 However, on 2 August, Bolivian ambassador to Venezuela Sebastián Michel told Bolivian media RTP on a televised interview that the results presented by the PUD are official citing the minutes in the counting process.

+Bolivia would then change its position on the elections recognizing González as the president-elect of Venezuela, following the inauguration of President Rodrigo Paz on 8 November 2025 and the arrest of Luis Arce on 10 December 2025.